 - Make buying more convenient.
 Being able to comparison shop from a mobile device while you are in-store is incredibly helpful, as is ordering from a laptop when you're at home (for instance, you can measure your bedroom dimensions on the spot!).
 In addition, most online brands will deliver your mattress in a few days (versus traditional retailers who may make you wait for 2 - 4 weeks).

-- Take advantage of home trial.
+- Take advantage of home trials.
 Many reputable online retailers offer a sleep guarantee or home trial.
-After a quick search, we found offers of a money-back guarantee for anything from 30 to 100 nights, meaning if you don’t fall in love with your new mattress for any reason you can return it for a refund.
+After a quick search, we found offers of a money-back guarantee for anything from 30 to 100 nights, meaning if you don't fall in love with your new mattress for any reason you can return it for a refund.
 Although you can sit and lie down on a mattress in a retail store, actually sleeping on a mattress in your bedroom cannot be beaten.

 One hurdle online shopping faces is the fact that you cannot physically 'feel' the mattress as part of the buying process.
 Don't let this put you off!
 If you choose the right company they will be open and transparent about the construction and material to enable you to make an educated choice, backed up by the fact you can often take advantage of their home trial.